The SALSA MLPA Probemix P460 SMA (Silent) Carrier is an in vitro diagnostic (IVD)1

 for the detection of 1. copy number changes of exons 7 and 8 of the SMN1

 gene for carrier testing, patient diagnosis and for the confirmation of a potential cause and clinical diagnosis of spinal muscular atrophy (SMA), and 2. the presence of the g.27134T>G and g.27706-27707delAT polymorphisms in SMN1

 that are a risk factor for silent carriership of SMA in genomic DNA isolated from human peripheral whole blood specimens.
-P460 SMA is also intended for molecular genetic testing of at-risk family members.
+P460 SMA (Silent) carrier is also intended for molecular genetic testing of at-risk family members.

 gene are point mutations, none of which will be detected by MLPA.
 It is therefore recommended to use this assay in combination with sequence analysis.